rhenium/git-test/README.md

 ========

 git-test is a script for running tests on commits in a Git repository.
-It is useful for those who care every commit in a topic branch passes the test.
+It is useful for those who care whether every commit in a topic branch passes the test.

 git-test uses git-worktree(1) and runs the test inside a linked working tree so that the current working tree doesn't become polluted; you can make any